The 12 Best Guitar Lessons Websites Online (Free and Paid Options)

 Despite the quantity, TrueFire definitely isn’t one of those sites that try to cover pretty much everything.
 Beginners won’t find too much use in this place, as there aren’t many song lessons and similar beginner things.
 On the other side, intermediate and advanced players will definitely benefit a lot from these lessons.

-5. Music2me – Paid, 7-day Trial
+5. Fender Play – 30-Day Trial

 6. Guitar Jamz, Marty Music – Free

-Marty is a great instructor, which focuses mostly on beginner guitarists.
-Most of his lessons are about learning famous songs or playing styles of particular guitar heroes.
+Marty is a great instructor, which focuses mostly on beginner guitar players.
+Most of his beginner material is about learning famous songs or playing styles of particular guitar heroes.
 Blues and Rock are the main styles on these channels, but there is much more.
 All content is free.

 7. David Wallimann – Free

-Mr. Wallimann may not have Millions of subscribers on his YouTube channel, but I’m pretty sure that even accomplished guitarists can learn a lot from this man.
+David Wallimann may not have Millions of subscribers on his YouTube channel, but I’m pretty sure that even accomplished guitarists can learn a lot from this man.
 He is one of the most gifted teachers you’ll find on YouTube, with a pretty unique teaching approach.